davelongdev/bash-script-projects/README.md

 ## Project 1 - ETL script for weather data

-This project is a a bash script that performs an ETL (Exctract, Transform, Load) process on weather data
+This project is a a bash script that performs an ETL (Exctract, Transform, Load) process on weather data.

 ## Projecct 2 - Backup Script